pixel-point/pixelpoint-website/content/posts/2022-06-20-motion-morning-3/index.md

 <video src="
 https://pixel-point-website.s3.amazonaws.com/posts/2022-06-20-motion-morning-3/2.mp4" width="800" height="555" controls></video>

 ManvsMachine appears to be smaller than BUCK studio, but the quality of their work is nonetheless exceptional.
-Apple clearly fancies them; they even granted the permission to publish MM's take on MacBook commercials and collaborated on a full-fledged marketing company for iMac Pro
+Apple clearly fancies them; they even granted the permission to publish MM's take on MacBook commercials and collaborated on a full-fledged marketing company for iMac Pro.

 <video src="
 https://pixel-point-website.s3.amazonaws.com/posts/2022-06-20-motion-morning-3/3.mp4" width="800" height="555" controls></video>